GoldenKain/FFPR2MSU/README.md

    FF6PR2MSU "path/to/the/bundle/file"
    ```

-8. You should now have a bunch of .pcm files in a folder named "output" located in the same directory as the program.
+8. You should now have a bunch of .pcm files in a folder named "output" located in the same directory as your bundle file (or in your current work directory if you ran the command in your command line interface).
 Now, simply place all of those and the rom you patched in your location of choice (either an FX Pak Pro or some emulator that supports the MSU-1).
+For more information on the MSU-1 and how to set it up, I highly recommend reading up [this guide on the Zeldix forums](https://www.zeldix.net/t1607-msu1-getting-started-guide).

 ## FAQ